Indian shares close down after central bank holds rates steady

 The country's benchmark 10-year bond yield ended at 6.032%, while the Indian rupee closed at 72.99 against the dollar, mostly flat.

-The Reserve Bank of India (RBI) held the repo rate, its key lending rate, at 4% and kept the reverse repo rate, the borrowing rate, unchanged at 3.35%.
+The Reserve Bank of India (RBI) held the repo rate (INREPO=ECI), its key lending rate, at 4% and kept the reverse repo rate (INRREP=ECI), the borrowing rate, unchanged at 3.35%. read more

 Supply constraints due to coronavirus curbs and rising input costs, on the back of higher commodity prices, could fuel inflation, the RBI said.